All Products

 How it works

-• Method 1: Define a policy when creating a new table
+Method 1: Define the policy when creating a table

-Use the DLM ADD POLICY clause at the end of a CREATE TABLE statement.
-The following example creates a sales table.
-This table uses the order_time column as the partition key and creates partitions based on time intervals.
-The table also has two policies: INTERVAL and DLM.
+Add the DLM ADD POLICY clause to a CREATE TABLE statement.
+The following example creates a sales table with two policies:

 CREATE TABLE `sales` (